sfigg/commercialization-public/test/hlk/testref/how-to-measure-touch-panning-latency-win81.md

 When another process interrupts the test process, it will usually corrupt the test result by negatively impacting the latency numbers.

 You can diagnose this problem by comparing photo interrupter signal intervals.
 Review the csignal.txt file, which contains the time stamps from the photo-interrupter.
-The second column shows the system time stamps and the third column shows the microcontroller’s time stamps.
+The second column shows the system time stamps and the third column shows the microcontroller's time stamps.
 For example:

 ``` syntax
 [ 0:       0] 431506434557 538485264317